edubart/cartesi-machine-everywhere/README.md

 - `libcartesi`/`libcartesi_jsonrpc` headers so you can use the cartesi machine C API directly.
 - `libcartesi`/`libcartesi_jsonrpc` shared libraries, so you can link applications using the C API dynamically.
 - `libcartesi`/`libcartesi_jsonrpc` static libraries, so you can link applications using the C API statically.
-- `cartesi` Lua 5.4 library, so you can prototype applications using your system's Lua interpreter.
+- `cartesi`/`cartesi.jsonrpc` Lua 5.4 library, so you can prototype applications using your system's Lua interpreter.
-- `linux.bin` standard cartesi machine kernel.
+- `linux.bin` kernel to be used by cartesi machine guests.
-- `rootfs.ext2` standard Ubuntu riscv64 OS containing cartesi machine tools, so you can test quickly.
+- `rootfs.ext2` OS image based on Ubuntu riscv64, containing cartesi machine tools, so you can test quickly.

 Although all these components could be split across archives, they are all provided in a single archive for convenience.